MicrosoftDocs/cloud-adoption-framework/docs/scenarios/app-platform/spring-apps/landing-zone-accelerator.md

 ## Integration with platform landing zones

 The accelerator assumes that the enterprise (platform) landing zones are based on [Azure landing zone](../../../ready/landing-zone/index.md) guidance.
-The platform landing zones have shared services that are managed by centralized teams so that you can focus your efforts on application development and workload resources.
+The platform landing zones have shared services that are managed by centralized teams, so that you can focus your efforts on application development and workload resources.

-It's highly recommended that you have understand the integration points between the shared resources and workload resources.
-If there are changes required in the platform, work with the centralized team to get them to implemented with a shared responsibility mindset.
-For example, communicate the expected potential of the workload so that the central networking team can allocate a virtual network with address space that's large enough to accomodate that growth.
+It's highly recommended that you have a good understanding of the **integration points between the shared resources and workload resources**.
+If there are changes required in the platform, work with the centralized team to get the changes implemented with a **shared responsibility mindset**.
+For example, communicate the expected potential of the workload early so that the central networking team can allocate a virtual network with address space that's large enough to accommodate that growth.

 ## Next steps